gecko0307/dagon2/doc/README.md

 # Dagon 2

-[Dagon](https://github.com/gecko0307/dagon2) is a 3D game framework for D language.
+[Dagon](https://github.com/gecko0307/dagon2) is a powerful 3D game framework for [D language](https://dlang.org/).
 It features deferred HDR renderer, PBR materials, an event manager, scene manager, asset manager, and entity-component model.
 This guide will help you get started with building games and interactive applications using Dagon.

 ## The Name